 The course of study consisting of classes, seminars, and research is compiled by a group including the student, the student's advisor, and the chair of the department of the major field of interest.
 It is recommended that, when possible, such programs include courses in fields other than that of major interest.
-At least twelve semester hours must consist of graduate courses exclusive of courses included in the medical curriculum or 600-level courses on the Reynolda campus.
+At least twelve semester hours must consist of graduate courses exclusive of courses included in the biomedical science program at the or 600-level on the Reynolda campus.
+Credit may be allowed for as many as six hours of graduate work transferred from another institution at the discretion of the program director and dean of the Graduate School, but the minimum residence requirement is not thereby reduced.